tmartin14/zipkin-demo/README.md

 $ npm start
 ```
 ## Execute the service
-Open a web browser and hit http://localhost:8081/
+Open a web browser and hit http://localhost:8081/ a few times
+Open another web browser and view the traces in Splunk: http://localhost:8000/en-US/app/zipkin/zipkin_overview